-This chapter examines a redevelopment project in Guangzhou, China, discussing the extent to which the local state has actively sought to bring about the commodification of a historic inner-city residential neighbourhood.
+Chapter 12 Elite Vision Before People: State Entrepreneurialism and the Limits of Participation Hyun Bang Shin 5 Abstract This chapter examines a redevelopment project in Guangzhou, China, discussing the extent to which the local state has actively sought to bring about the 6 7 8 commodification of a historic inner-city residential neighbourhood.
 It is argued that while local residents attempted to raise issues in various "sanctioned" spaces organised by the government, their voices to influence the fate of their own neighbourhoods were overshadowed by the local leaders' ambition to tap into the developmental potential of local places.
 Nevertheless, it is also shown from the residents' efforts that what may be necessary for local residents is perhaps an instance of collective mobilisation on the basis of their own vision of neighbourhood and city development, garnering support from the wider society.
-This becomes all the more important as Guangzhou matures and is expected to inevitably give more emphasis on the re-use of existing urban fabric.

-Keywords: Enning Road, Three Olds Redevelopment, Old Town redevelopment, Public Participation, Limits of Participation, State Entrepreneurialism
+This becomes all the more important as Guangzhou matures and is expected to inevitably give more emphasis on the reuse of existing urban fabric.
+12 13 14 15 16 17 Keywords Enning Road • Three Olds Redevelopment • Old town redevelopment • Public participation • Limits of participation 18 19 12.1 Introduction 20

-12.1 Introduction

 In urban China, enhancing the degree of local residents' intervention in residential redevelopment processes has been controversial.
 While there are calls for more protection of the housing rights of local residents who often face harsh measures upon displacement, some experts also point out that what is problematic may not be the absence of laws and regulations but the inadequate or instrumental application of those legal measures (Diamant et al. 2005; Shin 2008).
-In other words, "rule by law" is more appropriate to explain the state practice of law in China, indicating that governments are using laws in convenient ways to make sure they get things done (Peerenboom 2002).
-Urban redevelopment is no exception to this.
-While the central and local governments have been revising regulations on several occasions to clarify measures related to relocation compensation and demolition procedures, it is questionable if these new measures address individual and social needs.
+In other words, "rule by